-The expected output of this command is 64.
+Note: This command displays the processor type.
+Verify that the processor architecture matches the Oracle software release that you want to install.
 If you do not see the expected output, then you cannot install the software on this system.

 To determine the size of the configured swap space, enter the following command: